iokiwi/hack-and-learn/walkthroughs/mr-robot.md

 $
 ```

-Congratuations you now have an interactive reverse shell to the website.
+Congratulations you now have an interactive reverse shell to the website.
 But what can we do with that?

 ## Privilege Escalation